 Backed by science

-- Tea tree oil – Tea tree oil comes from the leaves of Melaleuca alternifolia, a tree native to Australia.
+Tea tree oil – Tea tree oil comes from the leaves of Melaleuca alternifolia, a tree native to Australia.
 It’s benefits primarily come from its antimicrobial properties and it has been shown in study after study to be effective against mild to moderate acne.
 It is important to note that tea tree oil acts differently on the skin than most other oils named in this resource.
 Tea tree’s powerful antimicrobial effects can cause drying and irritating effects, especially on sensitive skins, so it is best to do a patch test before using and we recommend avoiding using undiluted tea tree oil directly on the skin.

 Remember: if you’ve tried over-the-counter acne products and you aren’t getting the results you want, getting started on a virtual derm visit with Apostrophe is just a few clicks away.
 We know dealing with acne can be frustrating and draining.
-Getting an acne treatment plan straight from a derm is the best way to access medications you know are effective and backed by science.
+Getting an acne treatment plan straight from a dermatology team is the best way to access medications you know are effective and backed by science.

 What’s your favorite acne treatment?
 Have a prescription product that beat your acne?
 Tell us on Twitter @hi_apostrophe, or email us at email@example.com.